Shahid Khan: Jacksonville Jaguars

 Khan's first attempt to purchase a National Football League team came on February 11, 2010, when he entered into an agreement to acquire 60% of the then-St. Louis Rams from Chip Rosenbloom and Lucia Rodriguez, subject to approval by other NFL owners.
 However, Stan Kroenke, the minority shareholder of the Rams, ultimately exercised a clause in his ownership agreement to match any proposed bid.

 On November 29, 2011, Khan agreed to purchase the Jacksonville Jaguars from Wayne Weaver and his ownership group subject to NFL approval.
 Weaver announced his sale of the team to Khan later that same day.
 The terms of the deal were not immediately disclosed, other than a verbal commitment to keep the team in Jacksonville, Florida.
 The purchase price was $770 million.
 The NFL owners unanimously approved the purchase on December 14, 2011.
 The sale was finalized on January 4, 2012, making Khan the first member of an ethnic minority to own an NFL team.

 Khan is a board member of the NFL Foundation.

-Khan is one of three NFL team owners born outside of the United States, the other two being Kim Pegula of the Buffalo Bills, born in South Korea, and Zygi Wilf of the Minnesota Vikings, born in Germany.
+He is one of three NFL team owners born outside of the United States, the other two being Kim Pegula of the Buffalo Bills, born in South Korea, and Zygi Wilf of the Minnesota Vikings, born in Germany.

 Fulham F.C.

-In July 2013, Khan negotiated the purchase of the London soccer club Fulham F.C. of the Premier League from its previous owner, Mohamed Al Fayed.
+In July 2013, Khan negotiated the purchase of the London soccer club Fulham F.C. of the Premier League from its previous owner, Mohamed Al-Fayed.
 The deal was finalized on July 12, 2013, with the amount estimated between £150–200 million.
 An official purchase price for the club was not announced with him stating that it was "highly confidential".

 All Elite Wrestling

 In 2019, it was revealed that Shahid Khan and his son, Tony Khan, are the lead investors behind the professional wrestling promotion All Elite Wrestling (AEW).
-Tony Khan is also the President and CEO of the promotion.
+Tony Khan is also the president and CEO of the promotion.

 On April 24, 2024, Khan made his on-screen debut, coming out to the ring after his son was attacked (as part of a story angle) by Jack Perry and The Young Bucks.